CLOWNS 4 COLOMBIA

 Giselle and Joan had the privilege of participating in a six day workshop taught by Wendy Ramos, a Master Clown from Peru.
 The participants were comprised of clowns from many South American countries.

-In addition to the workshops, participants were invited on an expedition into the smaller villages within Colombia, in conjunction with Medellin’s 13th annual clown and mime festival that, Mimame had launched in 1984.
+In addition to the workshops, participants were invited on an expedition into the smaller villages in the mountains of Colombia, in conjunction with Medellin’s 13th annual clown and mime festival that, Mimame had launched in 1984.
 A collapsible stage was brought along, hitched on a truck and the clown troupe was transported in an open air bus where smiles, waves and hellos were received from the heart.
 These simple moments and gestures is what continue to inspire the work and relationship of TCI and Columbia to grow.